OpenFreeEnergy/alchemiscale/docs/compute.rst

 You will need to tailor your specific approach to the constraints of the cluster you are targeting.

 The following is an example of the *content* of a script submitted to an HPC cluster.
-We have left off the top matter that is specific to the queueing system, and certain environment variables (e.g. ``JOBID``, ``JOBINDEX``) should be tailored to those presented by the queueing system.
+We have omitted queuing system specific options, flags, and certain environment variables (e.g. ``JOBID``, ``JOBINDEX``) which should be tailored to those presented by the queuing system.
 Note that for this case we've made use of a ``conda``/``mamba``-based deployment, detailed above in :ref:`compute_conda`::

     # don't limit stack size